 Studies comparing it to traditional instruction first models provide evidence for productive failure.
 Kapur and Kinzer (2009) conducted experiments in secondary school mathematics focusing on complex problems like standard deviation.
 They found that while the direct instruction group performed better on simple tasks, the productive failure group significantly outperformed them on conceptual understanding.
 This evidence suggests that the struggle itself is a catalyst for deeper cognitive engagement.

 Manu Kapur developed a 2x2 matrix to help teachers understand these outcomes.
 The matrix categorises lessons based on performance in both the generation and consolidation phases.
-Productive failure occurs when pupils struggle with the initial task but achieve high conceptual understanding later.
-This differs from unproductive success, where pupils solve a problem quickly but fail to learn the underlying principles (Kapur, 2012).
+Productive failure occurs when learners struggle with the initial task but achieve high conceptual understanding later.
+This differs from unproductive success, where learners solve a problem quickly but fail to learn the underlying principles (Kapur, 2012).

 Productive Failure in the Classroom